 The objects above appear to be more of an extension of the furnitures than an extension of the bodies involved.
 They imply thinking one's body and others' bodies in 3D, in perpetual movements, and in relations.

-The reflection developed into the thinking of the pieces presented in the work below titled Conversations (2024).
-There, I reduced the amount of persons involved to focus on the relationalities and their potential ability to respond to the "twisted" objects: here, the relation body to body cannot be avoided.
+The reflection developed into the thinking of the pieces presented in the work titled Conversations (2024).
+There, I reduced the amount of persons involved to focus on their potential abilities to respond to the "twisted" objects: with this work, the relation body to body cannot be avoided.

 A conversation can be assimilated to a chessboard or a labyrinth.
 It is a shared setting where different actions combine:speaking, listening, transcribing, reading, transporting, transforming, and displacing.